neuroailab/tnn/README.md

       2: {'state': [BATCH_SIZE, IMAGE_SIZE / 2, IMAGE_SIZE / 2, 256], 'output': [BATCH_SIZE, IMAGE_SIZE / 2, IMAGE_SIZE / 2, 256]},# conv
       ```
       The sizes, or equivalently, shapes, are in the form: [batch size, spatial, spatial, depth aka num_channels]

     - `LAYERS`: Specify the type of cell for each layer based on which operations should be carried out.
 These cells are defined in `ConvRNN.py`. `LAYERS` is a dictionary where `LAYERS[i]` is a list, with first entry the class of the cell for layer i, and the second entry a dictionary of parameters for creating that cell.
 Many of these parameters, if not specified, have default values.
 These default values can be specified separately in `ConvRNN.py` [TODO: Maybe let those default values in `ConvRNN.py` be carried over from this parameters file.]

-      For example, for a ConvPoolRNNCell, that consists of convolution then pooling as the name implies, we can specify the convolutional kernel size (`conv_size`), the convolutional stride (`conv_stride`), the weight initialization (`weight_init`: either `'xavier'`, which is also the default, or `trunc_norm` for a truncated normal distribution), and the bias initialization (`bias_init`).
+      * For example, for a ConvPoolRNNCell, that consists of convolution then pooling as the name implies, we can specify the convolutional kernel size (`conv_size`), the convolutional stride (`conv_stride`), the weight initialization (`weight_init`: either `'xavier'`, which is also the default, or `trunc_norm` for a truncated normal distribution), and the bias initialization (`bias_init`).
 We can also specify the kernel size for pooling (`pool_size`) where the default sets `pool_size` equal to the stride of pooling, so a pool of stride 2 would have a default kernel size of stride 2.

-If we specify `'memory': True`, then we can initialize the initial decay parameter with `decay_param_init`.
-[Note that the actual decay *factor* (proportion of previous state carried over) is the *sigmoid* of the decay *parameter*.]
-There is also the option of using weight decay ('weight_decay'), as specified in the AlexNet implementation (Krizhevsky et. al., 2012).
+      * If we specify `'memory': True`, then we can initialize the initial decay parameter with `decay_param_init`. [**_Note_**: the actual decay *factor* (proportion of previous state carried over) is the *sigmoid* of the decay *parameter*.
+We do so to restrict the value of the decay factor to be between 0 and 1, but allow it to be trainable if parameterized over all real numbers.]

+      * There is also the option of using weight decay ('weight_decay'), as specified in the AlexNet implementation (Krizhevsky et. al., 2012).
 For more detail, see `ConvRNN.py`

       For example:
       ```